marianodatrani/cmm-site/content/blog/2022-09-30-merging-spreadsheet-or-csv-files-into-one-dataframe-part-4/index.markdown

       select(starts_with(c("Date", "Unit")))
 ```

-Let's inspect the name of their first column that contains the datetime values.
+Let's inspect the name of their first columns that contain the datetime values.

 ```r